Skip to content

 Programmingoneonone

-In this HackerRank Exceptional server problem in the c++ programming language, In this challenge, you are required to handle error messages while working with small computational server that performs complex calculations.
+HackerRank Exceptional Server C++ solution – In this HackerRank Exceptional server problem in the C++ programming language, in this challenge, you are required to handle error messages while working with a small computational server that performs complex calculations.

 It has a function that takes 2 large numbers as its input and returns a numeric result.
 Unfortunately, there are various exceptions that may occur during execution.

-Complete the code in your editor so that it prints appropriate error messages, should anything go wrong.
-The expected behavior is defined as follows:
+Complete the code in your editor so that it prints appropriate error messages should anything go wrong.
+The expected behaviour is defined as follows:

 • If the compute function runs fine with the given arguments, then print the result of the function call.